ForestAdmin/agent-nodejs/docs/getting-started/quick-start.md

 Go to [https://app.forestadmin.com/signup](https://app.forestadmin.com/signup), and create an account and a new project.

-## Optional - Make sure you have a database running, or use our example

-If you want to test Forest Admin but don't have a database on hand, here is one!

-`docker run -p 5432:5432 --name forest_demo_database forestadmin/meals-database`

-The associated connection string will be `postgres://lumber:secret@localhost:5432/meals`.

 ## Create a new JavaScript (Or TypeScript) project

-Let's create a new folder and init a new JavaScript project.
+Let's create a new folder and initiate a new JavaScript project.

 ```bash
 mkdir ForestExample && cd ForestExample